Generic Name: clonazepam (kloe NAZ e pam)

 What is clonazepam?

-Clonazepam is used to treat seizure disorders or panic disorder.
+Clonazepam is used to treat certain seizure disorders (including absence seizures or Lennox-Gastaut syndrome) in adults and children.

 Clonazepam may also be used for purposes not listed in this medication guide.